Eighth Army (United States): Korean War

-The stalemate was broken by the Inchon landings of the X Corps (tenth corps, consisting of soldiers and Marines).
-The North Korean forces, when confronted with this threat to their rear areas, combined with a breakout operation at Pusan, broke away and hastily retired north.
+The stalemate was broken by the Inchon landings of the X Corps (consisting of soldiers and Marines).
+The KPA, confronted with this threat to their rear areas, combined with a breakout operation at Pusan, broke away and hastily retired north.

 Both South and North Korea were almost entirely occupied by United Nations forces.
-However, once U.S. units neared the Yalu River and the frontier between North Korea and China, the Chinese intervened and drastically changed the character of the war.
-Eighth Army was decisively defeated at the Battle of the Chongchon River and forced to retreat all the way back to South Korea.
-The defeat of the U.S. Eighth Army resulted in the longest retreat of any U.S. military unit in history.
-General Walker was killed in a jeep accident on 23 December 1950, and replaced by Lieutenant General Matthew Ridgway.
+However, once U.S. units neared the Yalu River and the frontier between North Korea and China, the Chinese People's Volunteer Army (PVA) intervened and drastically changed the character of the war.
+Eighth Army was decisively defeated at the Battle of the Chongchon River and forced to retreat back into South Korea, the longest retreat of any U.S. military unit in history.
+General Walker was killed in a jeep accident on 23 December 1950, and replaced by Lieutenant general Matthew Ridgway.
 The overstretched Eighth Army suffered heavily with the Chinese offensive, who were able to benefit from shorter lines of communication and with rather casually deployed enemy forces.
 The Chinese broke through the U.S. defenses despite U.S. air supremacy and the Eighth Army and U.N. forces retreated hastily to avoid encirclement.
 The Chinese offensive continued pressing U.S. forces, which lost Seoul, the South Korean capital.
 Eighth Army's morale and esprit de corps hit rock bottom, to where it was widely regarded as a broken, defeated rabble.

-General Ridgway forcefully restored Eighth Army to combat effectiveness over several months.
+Ridgway forcefully restored Eighth Army to combat effectiveness over several months.
 Eighth Army slowed and ultimately halted the Chinese advance at the battles of Chipyong-ni and Wonju.
 It then counter-attacked the Chinese, re-took Seoul, and drove to the 38th parallel, where the front stabilized.

-When General Ridgway replaced General of the Army Douglas MacArthur as the overall U.N. commander, Lieutenant General James Van Fleet assumed command of Eighth Army.
+When Ridgway replaced General of the Army Douglas MacArthur as the overall U.N. commander, Lieutenant general James Van Fleet assumed command of Eighth Army.
 After the war of movement during the first stages, the fighting in Korea settled down to a war of attrition.
 Ceasefire negotiations were begun at the village of Panmunjom in the summer of 1951, and they dragged on for two years.
-During the final combat operation of the war, Lieutenant General Maxwell D. Taylor (promoted to general 23 June 1953) commanded the Eighth Army.
+During the final combat operation of the war, Lieutenant general Maxwell D. Taylor (promoted to general 23 June 1953) commanded the Eighth Army.
 When the Military Demarcation Line was finally agreed to by the Korean Armistice Agreement, South Korea and North Korea continued on as separate states.